WHO Issues Alert on Hantavirus As Africa and Europe Report Cases of Deadly Virus With No Cure

-- The WHO has issued a health alert in the wake of the emergence of hantavirus
+- The World Health Organisation has issued a health alert in the wake of the emergence of hantavirus

-- It said the virus, which is transmitted through rodents, was detected on a cruise ship en route from Argentina to Cape Verde
+- The virus, which is transmitted through rodents, was detected on a cruise ship travelling to Cape Verde

 The World Health Organisation (WHO) has issued a new health alert following the emergence of hantavirus.

-In a release on May 6, the organisation said that a newly detected strain of hantavirus was identified after some passengers on a cruise ship became seriously ill with respiratory problems.
+In a release on May 6, the WHO said that a newly detected strain of hantavirus was identified after some passengers on a cruise ship became seriously ill with respiratory problems.

 Source: Twitter